realcp1018/tinylog/README.md

 2022/06/29 12:46:09.759870 [Warn] [main.go:7] warn msg
 `

-If you need structured log for ETL & visualization, use https://github.com/uber-go/zap
+If you need a faster structured log for ETL & visualization, use https://github.com/uber-go/zap